 What is Full Mouth Reconstruction?

-Full Mouth Restoration and Reconstruction, as a treatment, covers a wide variety of dental issues that are in turn caused by many different things.
+Full Mouth Restoration, as a treatment, covers a wide variety of dental issues that are in turn caused by many different things.
 Restoring a mouth and dental structure back to what is considered a natural, healthy, aesthetically pleasing state can require a combination of many types of individual procedures.
 Full Mouth Reconstructions involves taking a clinical look at the state of a patient’s dental and mouth conditions, determining what procedures are needed to restore them back into a healthy condition, or reconstruct them into proper condition, as well as what order these must be conducted in to ensure optimal results while ensuring the patient’s health.

 The series of procedures that comprise Full Mouth Reconstruction can take a few months or even a year, and they may involve various types of dental specialists.
 Depending on what is necessary to restore a mouth to its optimal state, specialists such as prosthodontists (cosmetic restoration and teeth replacement specialists), implantologists (dental implant specialists), periodontists (gum specialists), orthodontists (specialists in tooth positioning and movement), and endodontists (tooth pulp specialists) may be involved in a process that already requires, on average, dental implants, veneers, crowns, and bridges.

-Types of Full Mouth Reconstruction
+Types of Full Mouth Restoration

 As Full Mouth Reconstructions involves a tailored combination of procedures, breaking it down into set types is not straightforward.
 Instead, it is better to focus on the types of procedures that may be conducted on a case by case basis as it may be judged necessary.
 Below, we will break down what procedures can be part of a Full Mouth Reconstruction or Restoration, and what each of them entrails: